 Teacher: What is the place value of 2 in 1982?

-Teacher: Fantastic! place value of 2 in 1982 is 2.
+Teacher: Fantastic. place value of 2 in 1982 is 2.
+Teacher: Well done students, let us have a huge round of applause for your hard work.
+See you in the next class.

-Complete question 2 in exercise Solving Better on page 22.

-Form the largest and smallest 4-digit numbers using the digits 3, 7, 2, and 5 (no digit repeats).
+Form the largest and smallest 4-digit numbers using the digits 3, 7, 2 and 5 (no digit repeats).
 Write the place value and face value of each digit in both numbers.
 Swap the positions of two digits in your largest number and determine how the place value changes.